Getting Started with Multibuzz

 Automatic Session Tracking

-The SDK includes middleware that automatically creates sessions when visitors land on your site.
+The SDK includes middleware that automatically tracks visitors and enables server-side session resolution.

 What happens on each request: